NovaPeru-Tech/NovaPeru-Tech-Project-Report/docs/ChapterV.md

     </tr>
     <tr>
       <td colspan="2"><strong>Sprint 2 Goal (Outcome–Impact–Customer–Confirmation):</strong><br><br>
-        <em>Our focus is to develop the frontend module for task, member, and group management integrated
-        with the local backend API.</em><br><br>
-        <em>We believe this will provide a functional and interactive interface that allows users to visualize
-        and filter project data dynamically.</em><br><br>
+<em>Our focus is on enabling administrators to manage tasks, members, and groups from a unified web interface connected to VEYRA’s backend services.</em><br><br>
+<em>We believe it delivers better visibility and coordination of daily activities to Nursing Home Administrators and internal staff, by centralizing operational information in a single place.</em><br><br>
-        <em>This will be confirmed when users can access, create, and view task information synchronized with
+<em>This will be confirmed when an administrator can create, update, and view tasks linked to members and groups, and filter them by status from the web application, with data persisted and retrieved through the backend API.</em>
-        the backend without display or performance issues.</em>
       </td>
     </tr>
     <tr>